oskarissimus/dca/README.md

 Dollar-cost averaging for xtb and zonda.
 Made with 🐍 Python and 🌐 Terraform on ☁️ GCP.

 ## Cost

-I chose GCP because contrary to what you might think is actually cheaper.
-Paid resources are
+I chose Google Cloud Platform (GCP) because, contrary to what you might think, it is actually more cost-effective.
+The paid resources include:

-1. pubsub (cheap because small amount of messages)
+- **Pub/Sub**: Inexpensive due to the small number of messages.
-2. cloud function (cheap because small amount of executions)
+- **Cloud Functions**: Affordable because of the low number of executions.
-3. cloud scheduler (cheap because small amount of schedules)
+- **Cloud Scheduler**: Cost-effective given the minimal number of scheduled tasks.

-Basically as in the cloud you will be charged for usage.
-My use case was to buy some crypto 6 times a day and some other assets couple times a month.
-I paid something like 3 PLN per month so it was like very cheap.
-I did all this because of this. alternative was to have own vps running cron at all times. and even cheapest vps would be 10x more expensive.
+Since cloud services charge based on usage, my specific needs—purchasing some cryptocurrency six times a day and other assets a couple of times a month—resulted in a monthly cost of approximately 3 PLN, which is very cheap.
+I opted for this setup because the alternative would have been running my own VPS with a constant cron job, which would have been at least ten times more expensive.

 ## Setup